Mission

 John Hubert

-A.J. is a Clinical Social Worker with Nova Scotia Health’s Child & Youth Mental Health program in Kentville and Annapolis Royal.
-He has obtained a Master of Social Work as well as an Honours Bachelor of Social Work degree from Lakehead University in Thunder Bay, Ontario.
-Areas of interest include family-based interventions for eating disorders, and rehabilitating youth who have engaged in sexually abusive behaviour.
-A.J. is a representative with the IWKs “Initiative for Sexually Aggressive Youth” (ISAY) and provides sexual offence specific treatment in the Annapolis Valley.
+A.J. is a Clinical Social Worker with Nova Scotia Health’s Child Youth Mental Health program in Kentville and Annapolis Royal.
+He has obtained a Master of Social Work and an Honours Bachelor of Social Work degree from Lakehead University in Thunder Bay, Ontario.
+Areas of interest include family-based interventions for eating disorders and rehabilitating youth who have engaged in sexually abusive behaviour.
+A.J. is a representative of the IWK's “Initiative for Sexually Aggressive Youth” (ISAY) and provides sexual offence-specific treatment in the Annapolis Valley.

 George Maringapasi